Limit Order Books: A Mathematical Description of an LOB

-\begin{mydef}The \emph{tick size} $\delta p$ is the smallest price interval between different orders that is permissible in the market.
-Furthermore, all orders must arrive with a price that is specified to the accuracy of $\delta p$.\end{mydef}
+\begin{mydef}The \emph{tick size} $\pi$ of an LOB is the smallest permissible price interval between different orders within it.
+All orders must arrive with a price that is specified to the accuracy of $\pi$.\end{mydef}